JulianNicholls/Raspberry-Pi-Misc/README.md

 See main.py and .../gpio/drive_7_segment for full connection details.

+## python/wiimote

+Examples using the python-cwiid library

+### wiimote

+An example of using a Wiimote on a Pi, displays the state of the buttons and the accelerometer data.

 ## node

 A Blynk library client program that updates Virtual Pin 9 with time seconds,